 Weighted vests are the perfect way to intensify your workout.
 Useful for both cardio and weight workouts, they can help you take your training to new heights.
 We wrote this review to help you find the best weighted vest for your particular needs.
 We’ll cover the different styles, what you need to consider before buying one, and do a deep dive into our favorite styles.

-Why Buy A Weighted Vest?
+Why Buy a Weighted Vest

-The more weight your body is trying to move and support, the more your muscle fibers and filaments are being torn down.
+- Build stronger muscles.
+During movement, your muscles exert force to move through rhythmic contractions and extensions.
+The more weight your body tries to move and support, the more your muscle fibers and filaments are torn down.
 This signals the body to create more filaments and promotes muscle growth.